Enforcing Court Orders

 You have the right to enforce all Agreements, Parenting Plans and Court Orders and acting promptly may be a help set the tone and avoid future violations.
 Being called into Court for contempt will typically result in a monetary sanction and reprimand against the party who violated the Court Order.
 More severe violations can result in a finding of willful, criminal contempt resulting in incarceration.
 Letting your ex know that you will hold him or her to their obligations is sometimes a necessary first step for ensuring future compliance.

-If you believe a Settlement Agreement, Parenting Plan or other Court Order is not being followed, our attorneys can guide you through the contempt process to help protect your interests and find the best solution in your case.
+If you believe a Settlement Agreement, Parenting Plan or other Court Order is not being followed, our family law attorneys can guide you through the contempt process to help protect your interests and find the best solution in your case.